harrisonlab/phytophthora_fragariae/README.md

 9,771
 ```

-#Making a combined file of Braker and CodingQuary genes with additional ORF effector candidates
+#Making a combined file of Braker and CodingQuarry genes with additional ORF effector candidates

 ```bash
 for num in 1